A.S.M.B.

 SO.
 MD

 She is one of the admins for our Facebook group and an active lifetime member of our association.
-She enjoys riding her motorcycle, going on flights in her husbands' airplane and adventures that keep her outdoors.
+She enjoys walking her dogs, going on flights in her husbands' airplane and adventures that keep her outdoors.

 Allen Craft